34 Evaluate Your Learning

-During the learning process, you have many opportunities to receive feedback about the quality of your learning and work.
+During the learning process, you’ll receive feedback about the quality of your learning and work.
 At college, this often comes in the form of grades and instructor comments on assignments and tests.

-After college, feedback can look like employer evaluations, or more informally through conversations with colleagues, partners or friends.
+After college, feedback can look like employer evaluations, conversations with colleagues, partners, or friends.
 By using feedback, you can make adjustments to move towards your education, work, and life goals.

 Reflecting through the semester